Aliases for GRB7 Gene

 GRB7 (Growth Factor Receptor-Bound Protein 7) is a Protein Coding gene.
-Among its related pathways are PI-3K cascade and Signaling by FGFR.
-GO annotations related to this gene include RNA binding and protein kinase binding.
+Diseases associated with GRB7 include silver-russell syndrome and esophageal cancer.
+Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+GO annotations related to this gene include identical protein binding and protein kinase binding.
 An important paralog of this gene is GRB14.

 UniProtKB/Swiss-Prot for GRB7 Gene